hoseony/stm32f407-bare-metal/uart/uart.md

 UART_init(UART4, 115200, true, 5);
 ```

-`UART_gpioInit` does:
+`UART_gpioInit` does the following:

-1. Check if the requested TX/RX pins are valid for the selected UART.
+1. Checks if the requested TX/RX pins are valid for the selected UART.
-2. Enable the GPIO ports.
+2. Enables the GPIO ports.
-3. Set the pins to alternate function mode.
+3. Sets the pins to alternate function mode.
-4. Set the correct AF number.
+4. Sets the correct AF number.

-`UART_init` does:
+`UART_init` does the following:

-1. Enable the UART/USART peripheral clock.
+1. Enables the UART/USART peripheral clock.
-2. Clear `CR1`, `CR2`, and `CR3`.
+2. Clears `CR1`, `CR2`, and `CR3`.
-3. Set `BRR` from the baud rate.
+3. Sets `BRR` from the baud rate.
-4. Enable TX, RX, and UART.
+4. Enables TX, RX, and UART.
-5. If requested, enable RXNE interrupt and NVIC.
+5. If requested, enables the RXNE interrupt and NVIC.

 Right now, the baud rate calculation assumes a 16 MHz peripheral clock: